Rahulshukla1259/santvani-page/README.md

 ## HOW TO RUN

 `$ git clone https://github.com/Rahulshukla1259/santvani-page.git`
-INTO ANY FOLDER AND THEN OPEN WITH VS CODE AND THEN `NPM RUN START`
+INTO ANY FOLDER AND THEN OPEN WITH VS CODE AND THEN run `npm install` and then `npm run start`.

 # Getting Started with Create React App